-- study the physical properties of the Earth, including geological layers, oceans and atmosphere
+- study the physical properties of the Earth, including rocks, geological layers, oceans and atmosphere

 - look for and study oil, gas, groundwater and mineral deposits

-- study the patterns of eruption of active and dormant volcanoes
+- study the eruption patterns of active and dormant volcanoes

 - study risks to coastlines from storms and tsunamis